Treasury and Payments

 The challenges for treasury are amplified where new and emerging markets are involved; there are the challenges of managing payments, liquidity and currency.
 To succeed, treasurers will need great data and analytics; be flexible and agile in their business infrastructure and harness the power of technology, using application program interfaces (APIs) and flexible account structures.
 Without treasury’s full collaboration, the business will find it hard to tap into growth opportunities in new markets.

 Because the payments landscape is fragmented, succeeding locally in new markets can be challenging.
-Today, there are more than 300 different ways to pay around the world with each country having its own favorite method: e-wallets, cards or cash.
+Overall there are more than 300 different ways to pay around the world with each country having its own favorite method: e-wallets, cards or cash.
 In China, WeChat and AliPay dominate, while Dutch consumers favor iDeal and Americans prefer debit and credit cards.

 This presents treasurers with several issues.
 They need to enable these payment methods, ideally without having to manage each individual payment method separately.
 At the same time, they need a clear view of the information from these new payment methods and the ability to reconcile and organize them into a familiar format for customers and their business.